SMTG-Bham/ShakeNBreak/README.md

 ## Usage

 ### Python API
-ShakeNBreak can be used through a python API, as exemplified in the jupyter notebook `ShakeNBreak_Example_Workflow.ipynb`.
-This tutorial can also be run interactively using [Binder](https://mybinder.org/v2/gh/SMTG-UCL/ShakeNBreak/HEAD?urlpath=https%3A%2F%2Fgithub.com%2FSMTG-UCL%2FShakeNBreak%2Fblob%2Fdevelop%2FShakeNBreak_Example_Workflow.ipynb).
+ShakeNBreak can be used through a python API, as exemplified in the jupyter notebook `tutorials/ShakeNBreak_Example_Workflow.ipynb`.
+This tutorial can also be run interactively using [Binder](https://mybinder.org/v2/gh/SMTG-UCL/ShakeNBreak/HEAD?labpath=https%3A%2F%2Fgithub.com%2FSMTG-UCL%2FShakeNBreak%2Fblob%2Fmain%2Ftutorials%2FShakeNBreak_Example_Workflow.ipynb).

 ### Command line interface
 Alternatively, the code can be used via the command line.
 The scripts provided include: